busarm/busarm-oauth/README.md

 -   `composer migration:seed:run` - Runs the migration:seed:run script as defined in composer.json.
 -   `composer migration:status` - Runs the migration:status script as defined in composer.json.

+## Development Instructions

+### Database

+-   DON'T USE COMPOSITE KEYS.
+Composite keys are not supported my a lot of services, hence use a single primary key and make the intended composit keys a unique index

 ## Deployemnt Steps

 ### Development (using Docker)